mabotkin/orienteering/README.md

-# orienteering
+# Orienteering Round Generator
 This is a program to generate an Orienteering Round.
 The program should output a series of room assignments for easy setup of the paths of each team.
-Currently, work is being done to also generate a mapping between the answer and room number for each problem.
+The program also outputs a direction for each team to map its answer to the next room number (some are degenerate, i.e. multiply by 1 or subtract 0, but this should be easily fixed in a later update).
 Designed for TJIMO 2016.